We can use Dependency Walker or PE Explorer to open the DLL files to check the functions.

 Example:

-The following example uses the Extern.Declare and Extern. methods to change the title of the Notepad window.
+The following example uses the Extern.Declare and Extern.

 'Declare FindWindow method